Technical Comparison

 - When you value simplicity — YAML configs anyone can read, one server, one binary, one publish command.
 No DSL to learn — not true of Puppet manifests, Chef recipes, or CFEngine promises

-- When you value security — mTLS everywhere, ED25519 per-request signing on every payload (no other CM tool does this), and a first-class
+- When you value security — mTLS everywhere, ED25519 per-request signing on every payload (uncommon among CM tools — Chef signs requests with RSA; Puppet and the others rely on transport-level certificates only), and a first-class

 secret:resolver that never lets secrets touch config files, databases, logs, or wire payloads - When you value ease of operation — single process, embedded SQLite, bootstrap in 30 seconds with a single curl command.
 No package manager, no runtime dependencies, no external database